Random Young towers and quenched decay of correlations for predominantly expanding multimodal circle maps: Main results

+\end{itemize} \item[(iii)] If $\sigma^2 =0$ then $\varphi_\omega$ is a coboundary, i.e. there exists a function $g\in L^\infty (\Omega\times\mathbb S^1,\mu)$ such that $\varphi = g\circ \Theta - g\ \mu\text{-a.s.}.$ \end{itemize} \end{mcorollary}} {Corollaries \ref{decay} and \ref{QSAIP} are proved in Section \ref{proofA}.} \begin{remark} The quenched almost sure invariance principle is a strong statistical property that implies several other statistical results, including the quenched central limit theorem, the quenched law of the iterated logarithm, and the quenched functional central limit theorem (see \cite[Remark 2.7]{Su}). {We remark that the choice of a uniform distribution for $\nu^\varepsilon$ on $[-\varepsilon,\varepsilon]$ is made solely for simplicity.
+Our results remain valid under the more general assumption that there exists a constant $C > 0$ such that } \end{remark}

-We mention that the above theorem is sharp if the sense that if noise strength $0<\varepsilon \leq 1/\alpha$, then the above result is not necessarily true anymore since the system $f_\omega^n$ may present sinks with a basin of attraction of positive Lebesgue measure.
-Furthermore, it is noteworthy that the aforementioned result is not dependent on any particular characteristics of $\xi$ aside from its non-degeneracy, thus showing a significant difference between the conventional dynamical systems theory and its stochastic counterpart.
+We note that the above results are sharp in the following sense: if $0 < \varepsilon \leq 1/\alpha$, the conclusions may fail, as the system $f_\omega^n$ can exhibit sinks whose basins of attraction have positive Lebesgue measure.
+Moreover, it is worth emphasizing that Theorem~\ref{TheoremB}, as well as Corollaries~\ref{decay} and~\ref{QSAIP}, do not rely on any specific features of the function $\xi$ other than its non-degeneracy.
+This highlights a fundamental distinction between the classical theory of deterministic dynamical systems and its stochastic counterpart.